OSGConnect/connectbook/tensorflow.md

     Queue 1

-When running on the GPU image, some extra environment settings are required.
+When running on the GPU image, some extra environment settings might be required.
 We recommend a job wrapper like:

     #!/bin/bash